Ighina/DigitRecogniser/README.md

 Mixture components are 0 by default (just single multivariate gaussian for each state).
 To increase them:
 ``python run_digit_recogniser.py -mix {number of mixture components}``

-Training and test data and a more detailed explanation will be added shortly
+Training and test data and a more detailed explanation will be added shortly.
+For now, the digit recogniser can be run by adding training data to the Train folder and test data to the Test folder.